How Much Does It Cost to Install an Air Tub?

 When considering whether an air jet tub is a worthwhile addition to your home, you'll want to look at the cost in two separate capacities: the price of the tub itself and the installation cost.

-To purchase an air jet tub on its own, you're looking at an average price of anywhere from $1,600 to over $2,000, though you may be able to find cheaper models.
+To purchase an air jet tub on its own, you're looking at an average price of anywhere from $800 to $3,000 (CAD 1,050 to CAD 3,950), according to HomeGuide, though you may be able to find cheaper models.
 The price depends on a number of factors, including the shape, size and material of the tub.

-According to HGTV, the cost of your tub will depend significantly on what it’s made out of.
+The price of your tub will depend significantly on what it’s made out of.
 Acrylic and fiberglass tubs are the most common, and they have the lowest price points.
 However, top-end models may cost several thousand dollars.
-If you decide to go with something more unconventional like cast iron — like this tub — you may have to further expand your budget.
-And if you really want to create a statement piece and go all out with bathroom aesthetics, you may consider investing in a unique copper air jet tub.
+If you decide to go with something more unconventional, like cast iron, you may have to further expand your budget to around $13,200 (CAD 17,400).
+And if you really want to create a statement piece and go all out with bathroom aesthetics, you may consider investing in a unique copper air jet tub, typically costing between $1,000 and $8,000 (CAD 1,300 and CAD 10,500).

 No matter your budget, there's an air jet tub out there that will suit your needs.
 It's critical to remember that unless you can perform the installation yourself, you’ll also need to factor in labor costs.